tigerbeetle/tigerbeetle/docs/intro.md

 * Or [run a single-node cluster with Docker](./quick-start/with-docker.md)
 * Or [run a three-node cluster with docker-compose](./quick-start/with-docker-compose.md)

-Then, try creating accounts and transfers [using the TigerBeetle CLI client](./quick-start/cli-client.md).
+Then, try creating accounts and transfers [using the TigerBeetle CLI](./quick-start/cli-repl.md).

 ## Designing for TigerBeetle